fcrepo4-labs/fcrepo-api-x-demo/README.md

 ## Verification

-Note that if you are using Docker Toolbox for Mac, you will need to find the IP address of your Docker Machine (try `docker-machine ls`), and use that IP address anywhere you see `localhost` in the following instructions.
+Note that if you are using Docker Toolbox for Mac, you will need to find the IP address of your Docker Machine (try `docker-machine ip default`), and use that IP address anywhere you see `localhost` in the following instructions.

 * Visit http://localhost:8080/fcrepo/rest and see the Fedora REST API web page
 * Visit http://localhost:9102/jsonld/ and see a JSON LD representation of the root Fedora container.